cyn0x8/ModLauncher/readme.md

 ## Compatibility

+While Modlauncher_Binding isn't compatible with BootStrapBinds, if [ModBootstrap](https://gamebanana.com/mods/516273) is detected, ModLauncher will show up on the ModBootstrap menu.

 If you want your mod to be compatible with both, use `ModuleHandler` to check for `BootStrapBinds` first, and then `ModLauncher_Binding`, to bind conditionally to either.
 I don't recommend adding this mod as a dependency for this reason, unless you plan to use this launcher exclusively.

 ```haxe